 - Is the overall budget realistic, enabling the applicant to effectively and successfully meet all proposed objectives with the funding requested?
-(3 points) - Is the overall budget reasonable, including only those costs necessary to effectively and successfully meet all proposed objectives?
+(3 points) - Is the overall budget reasonable and cost effective, including only those costs necessary to effectively and successfully meet all proposed objectives?
 (2 points)

-Applications that propose to use NOAA funds to expand an organization's day-to-day administrative activities are unlikely to score high under this criterion.
-Funding directed at supporting new or impactful efforts, or programs that require funding to scale-up or expand their existing efforts to achieve broader and more impactful outcomes are likely to score higher under this criterion.
+Funding directed at supporting new interception efforts, or programs that require funding to scale-up or expand their existing efforts to achieve broader and more impactful outcomes are likely to score higher under this criterion.